 To automate your SQL queries daily you would first need to setup the automation with AutoSQL and then schedule it using Windows Task scheduler.
 Take the following steps as described in 3 steps to create a SQL automation task in AutoSQL:

-- Create an ODBC connection to your database (MS SQL, MySQL, Oracle, Acces, PostgreSQL, …)
+- Setup a connection to your database (MS SQL, MySQL, Oracle, Acces, PostgreSQL, …)

 Test your automated SQL query

 Test your SQL query, output settings and email by clicking on ‘Run action’.
 This will run the automated query.
 In case of any error you can still easily correct it here.
 If you have multiple actions, you can also choose ‘Run all’.

 If everything worked as it should, you will get a message that the query was successfully executed and the results have been outputted and emailed.

 When your action has been tested, you now want to schedule it to run daily.
 This can be done by clicking the ‘Schedule’ button.
 It wil help you to create scheduled tasks in Windows Task Scheduler.

 In the pop up window click on ‘Add new’ to create a new task in Windows Task Scheduler.

 Choose the time you want to run it daily in the ‘New trigger’ dialog: